 Our driver Arum, who knew a lot about Dubai and the growing architecture of the area, drove us to the desert, asking us what type of activities we wanted to do that morning.
 We explained that we wanted to fly the drone and experience the desert and he offered lots of additional activities that we gave a miss.
 If you are the adventurous type, you may wish to try the sandboarding options.
 En route to the desert, Arum stopped by a local camel race track, where we were able to go near the camels and watch the training.
 It was a very hot morning already and I genuinely wonder how on earth a camel races in that heat!

 We also spotted the national animal; the Arabian oryx.
 Arum stopped near a fenced area so we could go and get some photographs.
-I learnt very quickly that flip flops were NOT the footwear of choice for desert walks!
+I learned very quickly that flip-flops were NOT the footwear of choice for desert walks!

 Before entering the desert area, Arum stopped to get the 4×4’s wheels deflated.
-It is in this area you can use the bathroom, purchase any snacks or drinks you want or pay for additional activities such as Quad Biking.
-As part of the tour, you can also choose a camel ride and pay for an extend ride if you wish.
+It is in this area you can use the bathroom, purchase any snacks or drinks you want, or pay for additional activities such as Quad Biking.
+As part of the tour, you can also choose a camel ride and pay for an extended ride if you wish.

 After a quick stop, we headed into the desert and it was better than I imagined.
 Arum sped around the dunes, swirling and whirling left and right.
 It was better than any theme park ride we had been on.